Brxdl3y/Naivas-Network-Lab/README.md

 In redundant Layer‑2 designs, loops are not a theoretical risk, they are inevitable.
 STP is therefore treated not as a default feature, but as a controlled system with deliberate root placement.

-**Root Bridge Placement**
+🔹**Root Bridge Placement**

 VLANs	Root Primary	Root Secondary
 10, 20, 30, 40	Distribution‑SW0	Distribution‑SW1

-**Rationale**: The switch making Layer‑3 decisions must also be the Layer‑2 reference point.
+🔹**Rationale**: The switch making Layer‑3 decisions must also be the Layer‑2 reference point.
 This avoids inefficient traffic paths and simplifies troubleshooting.

 📌**Layer‑3 Boundary & Routing Design**

 **Centralized Inter‑VLAN Routing**

-All SVIs are intentionally centralized on Distribution‑SW0, establishing a single, authoritative routing boundary.
+🔹All SVIs are intentionally centralized on Distribution‑SW0, establishing a single, authoritative routing boundary.

 This avoids: